 Multiple Temporary Event Permit

-A multiple temporary application allows vendors to save time and money on temporary food permits in Thurston County.
 If you are using the same equipment and the same menu, the multiple temporary permit will cover all of your public events in Thurston County for the calendar year.
-The fee is the same as three temporary events, so if you are doing more than three events, you will save money on every event after that.
+The fee is the same as three single temporary event permits, so if you are doing more than three events, you will save money.

 Multiple Temporary Application